Congregationalism in Steeple Morden

-Without this potted history, written in 1819, it would be difficult to chart the early days of nonconformism in Steeple Morden.
-Flecks Lane would seem an unlikely location for a Meeting.
+Without this potted history, written in 1819, it would be difficult to chart the early days of nonconformism in Steeple Morden and Flecks Lane is not an obvious location for a Meeting.

 This would have been William Chesham, who was born at Dunton in 1732, lived at Wrestlingworth and in 1761 married Mary Bailey at Steeple Morden.
 They had four children all baptised in the parish church of St Peter & St Paul.
 He appears to have been a small farmer and probably lived at the Flecks Lion, 6 Flecks Lane.
 He died in 1804 at the age of 72 and may have been growing infirm around 1795?

 Mr Sharp is more difficult to pinpoint, although the most likely candidate is John Sharp, whose origins are unknown, but he married Susan Fox at Steeple Morden in 1768.
 They had seven children.
 It is not known where they lived.
 John was a shoemaker, who deserted his family in 1792, although he returned at some point and was buried at Steeple Morden in 1800.